HeavyMedl/lists/README.md

 <a name='find'/>
 ### find : [x]|str -> f -> x
 ------
-**Description**: Retreive a Variable by applying a predicate Function to an Array of Variables.
+**Description**: Retreive a Variable by applying a predicate Function to an Array of Variables or a String.
 Returns "Nothing" if there is no match.

-**Signature Definition**: Give arg 1 an Array of Variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function.
 Get a Variable.

 **Example Usage**: